 "This friendly voice picks up the phone, a young voice in that perfectly American accented English.
 I gave her my spiel, and she said, 'Well, you've called the right person.
 Ted is my great uncle,'" Gu says.

 Tao did everything in her power to help Gu.
-Most crucially, she acted as something of an ambassador for Gu, introducing her to other donut shop proprietors and vouching for her.
+Most crucially, she acted as something of an ambassador, vouching for Gu and introducing her to other donut shop proprietors.

 "He was a little uneasy," Gu says. "'You want to tell my story?
 I'm not famous.
 Why would anybody be interested in my story?'
 I said, 'Because it's incredible, for one.
 What you've done is incredible.'
 But it was really the immigrant story.
 It was helping his community and it was a bit of a cautionary tale."